cjacker/opensource-toolchain-pic/README.md

 * Compilers:
   - gputils/SDCC for C
-  - gcbasic for basic
+  - GCBasic for basic
-  - jalv2 for jal
+  - JALV2 for jal
-  - Since the PIC part of SDCC is un-maintained now, I recommend gcbasic for PIC development.
+  - Since the PIC part of SDCC is un-maintained now, Maybe gcbasic or JALV2 for PIC development is better choice.
 * SDK: integrated with compilers
 * Programming tool:
-  - pk2cmd-minus (pk2cmd with improvements) with PICKIT2 or 3 adapter
+  - pk2cmd-minus with PICKIT2 or 3, **recommended**
   - pymcuprog with nEDBG
   - a-p-prog with Arduino (only work with some LVP parts)
 * Debugger: **NO opensource software solution**